devicefuture/atto/docs/beginner.md

 40 print sum
 ```

 Here's a challenge!
 Your task is to write what'll go on line 30. `first%` and `second%` are variables that are set to whatever we type in as our first and second values when we run our program.

-Write some code for line 30 which adds `first%` and `second%` and stores them in the `sum` variable.
+Copy lines 10, 20 and 40, and write code for line 30 which adds `first%` and `second%` and stores them in the `sum` variable.

 If you're stuck, line 30 should be: